 Regardless of your flower knowledge, the list is as long as there are flower species.
 And though meanings may vary across cultures, the roots of this ancient custom remain the same.
 Some feelings are just better expressed when spoken in the Language of Flowers.

 Monarda, commonly known as bee balm, is a spectacular plant when grown under the right conditions.
 Given plenty of sun and well-draining soil, it will flower from mid to late summer.
 Still, the plant’s annoying weakness for powdery mildew often makes it an eyesore in the garden.
-That’s why researchers at Delaware’s Mt Cuba Center decided to identify which monardas might offer the best resistance.
+So, recently researchers at Delaware’s Mt.
+Cuba Center set out to identify which varieties offer the best resistance.
 Continue reading →

 Paphiopedium orchid at Pennyslvania’s Longwood Gardens